A Markov Decision Process Framework for Efficient and Implementable Contact Tracing and Isolation: Experiments

-For manual contact tracing, we compare \Seg{} with the baseline adopted by many states in the United States: selecting nodes in $V_1$ at random \citep{NASHP,VDH}.
+Finally, we compare \Seg{} with the baseline adopted by many states in the United States: selecting nodes in $V_1$ at random \citep{NASHP,VDH}.
 Figure \ref{fig:manual} shows that introducing a simple additional step in manual contact tracing decreases total infections by 50\% more than Random when compared to no intervention.
 Furthermore, \Seg{} has a larger sensitivity with respect to budget which makes investing in new contact tracers more effective.